And the knifing, and the hurting, and the senseless violence, already!"

-The phrase is generally used to complain about an action, like "shouting," "stabbing" and so forth, but can also use to complain about a subject, such as "Enough, with the radio!
+The phrase is generally used to complain about an action, like "shouting," "stabbing" and so forth, but can also be used to complain about a subject, such as "Enough with the radio!
 Turn it off!"

 - Used in the first episode of Berserk Abridged.